 Giving glass to a baby might seem like a terrible idea.
 After all, plastic seems so soft and safe.
 But have you ever thought about what’s in that plastic?
 And have you considered the fact that your baby is drinking from that plastic multiple times a day for a few years on end?

-Such a realization might lead you to research plastic little more, like I did.
+Such a realization might lead you to research plastic a little more as I did.
 While most baby products are made without the use of BPA, a known toxin that once was included in a lot of everyday baby gear, that doesn’t mean that your baby’s plastic bottle is completely safe.
 It might still contain small plastic hard particles that are breaking down and leaching into baby‘s milk (which defeats the purpose of buying the best organic formulas, am I right?)

 Another health issue with plastic is the difficulty of actually using it.
 Although it might say you can, you really shouldn’t be microwaving or dishwashing your plastic baby bottles.
 It wears them down and increases the risk of chemical exposure.
 Plus, plastic has the bad habit of hanging on to odors and bacteria, much more so than glass.